 We originally used yardage and a Charm Pack bundle from the Marmalade collection by Bonnie & Camille for Moda Fabrics.
 This is an older collections, which is no longer readily available, but your new fabric options are endless.
 A great place to start is to browse the amazing Charm Pack selection at Fat quarter Shop.
 Once you have your Charm Pack selected, pick a couple of your favorite fabrics from within the same collection for the pillow front and back.

-The coordinating pillows you see peeking out in a few of the photos above is also accented with Charm Pack squares: as a patchworked ruffle.
+The coordinating pillows you see peeking out in a few of the photos here are also accented with Charm Pack squares, but as a patchworked ruffle.
 Go to this pillow tutorial.

 Sewing Tools You Need

 NOTE: Supplies listed below are for ONE 20″ pillow.

 - ¾ yard of 44-45″ wide fabric for the pillow front

 - ¾ yard of 44-45″ wide fabric for the pillow back

 NOTE: You need the full width of the fabric (at least 44″) to get all the cuts to fit.
 If you are worried about your cutting skills or have a strong motif to Fussy cut, get 1¼ yards in order to stack the cuts vertically rather than horizontally.

 NOTE: Not all Charm Packs contain a full 42 squares, but you need to look for the ones that contain at least 35 squares or buy multiple smaller packs.
 Each pillow uses 35 squares.
 If you choose not to use a Charm Pack, you would need to cut 35 coordinating 5″ squares.

 - Three 1″ buttons; we used three vintage-style white buttons